There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 Also, several chronic kidney failures which include anemia, least failure central nervous system damage, etc could occur.

-The American College of physicians in November 2014 made provisions for new guidelines which aimed at helping people who over time had developed kidney stones and these guidelines pointed to the fact that increment in the intake of fluid would faster the decrement in the risk of stone recurrence in the kidney by at least help with no side effect.
+The American College of Physicians in November 2014 made provisions for new guidelines aimed at helping people who over time had developed kidney stones and these guidelines pointed to the fact that an increment in the intake of fluid would faster the decrement in the risk of stone recurrence in the kidney by at least help with no side effect.

-At what point can a person be said to be deficient of water?
+At what point can a person be said to be deficient in water?

-Before this question is answered, it would be of great interest to know the various water composition peculiar to certain persons.
+Before this question is answered, it would be of great interest to know the various water compositions peculiar to certain persons.

 Babies and children are said to have greater water content compared to adults.
 Babies have 78% of water in their system when they are born and it drops to 65% at age one.

-Having known the general recommendations, the approach towards the intake of water should not be limited to just mealtime, neither should one wait to be so dehydrated before drinking water.
+Having known the general recommendations, the approach towards the intake of water should not be limited to just mealtime, nor should one wait to be so dehydrated before drinking water.

 How Much Water Should You Drink Per Day